Salman-Ahamed/Dairy-Farm-Management-System/README.md

 - Node.js 18.x or higher
 - npm or yarn or pnpm
-- MySQL 8.0 or higher (or use cloud MySQL like PlanetScale)
+- PostgreSQL 14+ (or use cloud PostgreSQL like Supabase, Neon, Railway)
 - Git

 ## 🚀 Getting Started